Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Materials and Methods

-This study proposes a collision detection framework that integrates simulation-based learning, analytical modeling, and deep NN prediction to enhance the safety and situational awareness of multi-arm robotic systems.
-The framework follows a learning from simulation approach, combining large-scale synthetic data generation with real-time inference for collision prediction and warning.
-Simulation-driven optimization with task-driven constraints has also been used in surgical robotics to improve safe and robust operation, motivating the use of virtual environments for systematic design and validation~\cite{roshanfar2024design}.
-In the first stage, a physics-based simulation environment was developed in Unity to model two 7 DOF robotic arms across a wide range of spatial configurations.
 The simulation platform enabled the generation of 75,655 random configurations by varying joint angles and relative poses between the robots.
 An analytical proximity estimation algorithm was embedded into the simulator to compute the minimum distance (\(d_{min}\)) between the arms for each configuration.
 The resulting dataset, consisting of joint configurations and relative pose parameters, was used to train a deep NN designed to predict \(d_{min}\) in real time.
 During the inference phase, experimental configurations obtained from two real Kinova Gen3 robotic arms were used as input to the trained network.
-The model receives the joint angles and relative position of the two robots and predicts the minimum inter-arm distance.
-When the predicted \(d_{min}\) falls below 0.2 m, corresponding to the approximate outer diameter of the robotic arms, the system triggers an audio warning to alert the operator of a potential collision.
+The model receives the joint angles of the two robots and predicts the minimum inter-arm distance.
+When the predicted \(d_{min}\) falls below 0.2~m, the system triggers an audio warning to alert the operator of a potential collision.
+As detailed in Section~\ref{Performance Metrics}, this threshold is anchored in the Kinova Gen3 geometry: with an approximate cross sectional radius of 75~mm, a center line to center line distance of 150~mm corresponds to surface to surface contact, so the 0.2~m threshold provides an additional clearance margin of approximately 50~mm that allows the teleoperation system to arrest motion before the arms are driven into collision.
 The overall learning from simulation workflow, including dataset generation, NN architecture, and real-time inference, is illustrated in Fig.~\ref{fig:framework}.